History of Tipperary GAA: Back in the big picture (2008–2010)

-On the 13 May, the Minor football team got to a second consecutive Munster Minor football final after beating Cork in Páirc Uí Chaoimh by 0–13 to 0–10 after extra time.
+On 13 May, the Minor football team got to a second consecutive Munster Minor football final after beating Cork in Páirc Uí Chaoimh by 0–13 to 0–10 after extra time.
 On 5 July, Tipp lost 0–12 to 0–06 against Kerry in the Munster Minor football championship final in Páirc Uí Chaoimh, Cork.
 Tipp didn't pose Kerry any threat and they only scored 1 point in the first half.
 They started out the second with 3 points on the trot, but Kerry assumed dominance once more to win.

 On 3 August, Tipp lost to Mayo in O'Connor Park, Tullamore 1–8 to 2–11.
 Tipp are now out of the running for the All Ireland and may not take part in any more matches in 2009.